Civil Partnership Act 2004 (Amendment) Bill

 Groups Affected

-• Civil partnership registrars and related officials: They would need to adapt their processes to accommodate applications from opposite-sex couples.
+- Civil partnership registrars and related professionals: These individuals will need to adapt their processes to accommodate applications from opposite-sex couples.

-• Legal professionals: Lawyers specializing in family law would need to adjust their advice and practice to reflect the change.
+- Legal professionals: Lawyers specializing in family law will need to adjust their advice and practices to reflect the expanded eligibility for civil partnerships.

 Powered by nyModel